Healthy walking, light jogging, walks in the fresh air. Movement is life. Walking for health, Scandinavian, sports Healthy walking techniques sources

 8. Any acute illness, including colds, as well as exacerbation of a chronic illness.

-Patients with the above diseases are recommended to use the method of natural stimulation of defense systems for treatment, and first of all - diet, hatha yoga, relaxation.
+Patients with the above diseases are recommended to use the method of natural stimulation of defense systems for treatment, and first of all - diet, hatha yoga, and relaxation.
 If a person has any other chronic disease, then after at least a month of treatment, you can try to start jogging.
-But first you need to resolve the issue - is running at the moment contraindicated, are you ready for it.
+But first you need to decide whether running is contraindicated at the moment, and whether you are ready for it.
 You need to discuss the possibility of running with a good doctor.
-If running is contraindicated, then continue with the lightweight system until the contraindications are eliminated, if this, of course, is possible.
-People with slight health deviations and with minimal changes in the cardiovascular system can do it on their own, from time to time checking their condition with a doctor.
-At first, it is advisable to do this at least once a week (I will give the load regimen for this group of patients below).
+If running is contraindicated, then continue to exercise according to the lightweight system until the contraindications are eliminated, if this is, of course, possible.
+People with minor health problems and minimal changes in the cardiovascular system can exercise independently, checking their condition with a doctor from time to time.
+At first, it is advisable to do this at least once a week (I will give the exercise regime for this group of patients below).
 Patients with abnormalities in the cardiovascular system are also recommended, especially at first, to regularly measure blood pressure and take an electrocardiogram.

-Race walking has many benefits.
+Race walking has many beneficial characteristics.
 Here are just a few of them:

-1. Modern excess nutrition leads to the forced inclusion of "abnormal" channels for dumping excess calories.
+1. Modern excess nutrition leads to the forced activation of “non-standard” channels for discharging excess calories.
 One of these channels is the accumulation of energy-intensive substances in the body: fats, including cholesterol, and various forms of polysaccharides, in other words, mucus.
 Their excessive accumulation in the body entails a number of negative consequences.
-Physical activity opens up a natural channel for burning excess calories and normalizes the content of "abnormal" energy carriers.
-In this regard, jogging and walking has its advantages over other types of physical activity.
+Physical activity opens a natural channel for burning excess calories and normalizes the content of “non-standard” energy carriers.
+In this regard, jogging and race walking have their advantages over other types of physical activity.
 It allows you to achieve a reasonable combination between the load on the cardiovascular system and burning calories, that is, it is quite effective to burn excess calories without overloading (or rather, correctly loading) the cardiovascular system.

 2. As we have already said, every cell of the body is filled with a colloidal solution, and our condition largely depends on its properties.
-A thick, viscous colloid inhibits the course of natural processes in the cell, disrupts metabolism, and contributes to the accumulation of poisons.
-The viscosity of the colloid increases with improper, excessive nutrition and physical inactivity.
-However, there is another factor that increases its viscosity, and that is time.
-Any colloid ages over time - long molecular chains are more and more "stitched" together, compacted and squeezed out water molecules.
+A thick, viscous colloid inhibits the flow of natural processes in the cell, disrupts metabolism, and promotes the accumulation of poisons.
+The viscosity of the colloid increases with improper, excess nutrition and physical inactivity.
+However, there is another factor that increases its viscosity - time.
+Any colloid ages over time - long molecular chains become more and more “stitched” together, become denser and squeeze out water molecules.
 The colloid loses elasticity and decreases in volume.
-Therefore, the old people "grow down."
+That's why old people "grow down."
 In essence, human aging is the aging of a colloid.

-3. To restrain the natural aging of the colloidal solution, mechanical vibration or shaking is necessary.
+3. Mechanical vibration or shaking is necessary to inhibit the natural aging of the colloidal solution.
 It breaks new bonds between molecules and prevents the colloid from shrinking and losing water.
 When walking, each step is accompanied by a natural shake.
 At the same time, shaking is a good natural stimulation for the whole body.
-Therefore, if running or walking is not available, then jumping in place can replace them to some extent.
+Therefore, if running or walking is not available, then jumping in place can to some extent replace them.

-4. During walking, the load on the heart is reduced due to the work of the "muscle pump" - the rhythmic and consistent contraction of the muscles of the lower leg and thigh helps to push blood from the veins of the lower extremities up to the heart.
+4. While walking, the load on the heart is reduced due to the work of the “muscle pump” - rhythmic and consistent contraction of the muscles of the lower leg and thigh helps push blood from the veins of the lower extremities up to the heart.

-5. Race walking enhances metabolism, promotes the utilization ("burning") of old, non-working structures of the body and replacing them with new ones, which rejuvenates the body.
-It has been proven that running strengthens the immune system, prevents the development of atherosclerosis and tumor diseases.
+5. Race walking increases metabolism, promotes the utilization ("burning") of old, non-functional structures of the body and replacing them with new ones, which rejuvenates the body.
+It has been proven that running strengthens the immune system and prevents the development of atherosclerosis and tumor diseases.

-6. With properly dosed walking, a harmonious multi-level natural stimulation of the body's defense systems occurs.
-To a greater extent, it is through the muscular, cardiovascular, respiratory systems.
-Carbon dioxide and lactic acid have a stimulating effect, the content of which increases during running.
-The hormones of pleasure released during running and walking - enkephalins, endorphins - have a beneficial effect on the nervous system and help restore its adequate susceptibility.
-Shaking, reproduced when walking, also has a stimulating effect.
+6. With correctly dosed walking, a harmonious multi-level natural stimulation of the body's defense systems occurs.
+To a greater extent, it appears through the muscular, cardiovascular, and respiratory systems.
+Carbon dioxide and lactic acid, the content of which increases during running, have a stimulating effect.
+The hormones of pleasure released when running and walking - enkephalins, endorphins - have a beneficial effect on the nervous system and help restore its adequate sensitivity.
+Shaking while walking also has a stimulating effect.

 7. Some general rules for performing race walking

-On training days, record your heart rate before exercise, immediately after you stop, and then after 3 and 5 minutes.
-If the increase in heart rate after exercise passes quickly and the number of beats is restored to the original within 3-5 minutes, there is only slight shortness of breath, which, like general moderate fatigue, disappears 5-10 minutes after exercise, the reaction is considered satisfactory.
-When severe and prolonged shortness of breath develops during exercise, and the pulse rate and fatigue do not return to normal within 30-60 minutes after the end of the lesson, the reaction is unsatisfactory.
-In the next lesson, you should reduce the overall load.
+On workout days, record your heart rate before exercise, immediately after you stop, and then after 3 and 5 minutes.
+If the increase in heart rate after exercise passes quickly and the number of beats is restored to the original within 3-5 minutes, only slight shortness of breath is observed, which, like general moderate fatigue, disappears 5-10 minutes after exercise, the reaction is considered satisfactory.
+When severe and prolonged shortness of breath develops during exercise, and heart rate and fatigue do not return to normal within 30-60 minutes after the end of exercise, the response is unsatisfactory.
+In the next lesson you should reduce the overall load.

-If after training there is a feeling of nausea, dizziness, coordination is disturbed, then the training load was excessive.
+If after training there is a feeling of nausea, dizziness, and coordination is impaired, then the training load was excessive.

-Usually, any physical exercise to one degree or another affects many systems and organs of a person.
-However, according to the principle of a predominant effect on the body as a whole or on its individual systems, exercises can be grouped.
-So, for people associated with sedentary work, small physical exertion, exercises that improve the cardiovascular and respiratory systems, increase overall endurance, that is, are able to resist fatigue, are of particular interest.
+Typically, any physical exercise affects many human systems and organs to one degree or another.
+However, according to the principle of preferential impact on the body as a whole or on its individual systems, exercises can be grouped.
+Thus, for people involved in sedentary work and light physical activity, exercises that improve the cardiovascular and respiratory systems, increase overall endurance, that is, are able to resist fatigue are of particular interest.
 This task is best met by exercises of low intensity, but of sufficient duration.
-Such metered work can be provided not only by walking and running, but also by swimming, skiing, rowing, cycling, sports games, etc. It cannot be said that all these exercises are an effective means of psychological unloading of a person, relieving mental stress.
+Such dosed work can be achieved not only by walking and running, but also by swimming, skiing, rowing, cycling, sports games, etc. It should also be said that all these exercises are an effective means of psychologically unloading a person and relieving mental stress.

-The forms of practicing selected exercises, elements of certain sports or sports training with their mandatory component - competitions are very diverse.
-With individual self-study, the load is dosed naturally.
-There are very rare cases when a person does not feel the measure of the load at all.
-It is more difficult in collective activities, when emotional enthusiasm can fail.
-In the process of such classes, there is a natural tendency to average out the total load, which for some is great, for others it is insufficient.
+The forms of practicing selected exercises, elements of individual sports, or sports training with their obligatory component - competitions - are very diverse.
+During individual self-study, the load is dosed naturally.
+There are very rare cases when a person does not feel the load at all.
+It is more difficult in group activities, when emotional involvement can fail.
+In the process of such classes, there is a natural tendency to average the total load, which for some is great, for others it is insufficient.

-The choice of a place for classes also depends on the individual tastes, conditions and capabilities of each person.
-One person will work out on the sports ground under the windows of houses, at the stadium, while the other prefers classes in a secluded place in nature or in his own apartment.
-But the main thing is to exercise regularly with an optimal load.
+The choice of place of study also depends on the individual tastes, conditions and capabilities of each person.
+One person will exercise on a sports ground under the windows of houses, in a stadium, while another prefers to exercise in a secluded place in nature or in his own apartment.
+But the main thing is to exercise regularly with optimal load.

 Conclusion

-Health running and walking have benefits that are difficult to replicate with any other form of physical activity.
-First of all, this is a beneficial effect on the cardiovascular system, especially at the level of the smallest vessels - arterioles, venules, capillaries.
-The lack of movement in a modern person leads to desolation and atrophy of a large number of capillaries and impaired blood supply to tissues.
-Properly dosed running and walking opens collapsed, non-functioning capillaries, and also promotes the germination of new capillaries in depleted areas and in areas damaged by the disease, which is especially important.
+Health-improving running and race walking have beneficial properties that are difficult to reproduce by any other type of physical activity.
+First of all, this has a beneficial effect on the cardiovascular system, especially at the level of the smallest vessels - arterioles, venules, capillaries.
+Lack of movement in modern humans leads to desolation and atrophy of a large number of capillaries and disruption of the blood supply to tissues.
+Properly dosed running and walking opens collapsed, non-functioning capillaries, and also promotes the growth of new capillaries in depleted areas and areas damaged by disease, which is especially important.

-Regular training in health-improving running has a positive effect on all parts of the musculoskeletal system, preventing the development of degenerative changes associated with age and physical inactivity.
-Restriction of the inflow of joint fluid (lymph) during hypodynamia leads to malnutrition of cartilage and loss of elasticity of the ligaments, a decrease in the depreciation properties of the joints and the development of arthrosis.
-Cyclic exercises (running, cycling, swimming) increase the flow of lymph to the articular cartilage and intervertebral discs, which is the best prevention of arthrosis and sciatica.
-A positive effect of running on the function of the joints is possible only if adequate (not exceeding the capabilities of the motor apparatus) loads are used, and their gradual increase in the process of training.
-That is why health walking has so many useful properties and why a large number of people, especially people in "sedentary" professions, can do it.
+Regular training in recreational running has a positive effect on all parts of the musculoskeletal system, preventing the development of degenerative changes associated with age and physical inactivity.
+Restriction of the flow of joint fluid (lymph) during physical inactivity leads to impaired nutrition of cartilage and loss of elasticity of ligaments, a decrease in the shock-absorbing properties of joints and the development of arthrosis.
+Cyclic exercises (running, cycling, swimming) increase the flow of lymph to articular cartilage and intervertebral discs, which is the best prevention of arthrosis and radiculitis.
+The positive effect of running on joint function is possible only if adequate (not exceeding the capabilities of the musculoskeletal system) loads are used and gradually increased during exercise.
+This is why healthy walking has so many beneficial properties and why a large number of people can practice it, especially people in “sedentary” professions.

 Loading...Loading...